Church of the Most Precious Blood (Manhattan)

-The Church of the Most Precious Blood is a Roman Catholic parish located in New York City.
+The Church of the Most Precious Blood is a Catholic parish in New York City.
 The parish is under the authority of the Archdiocese of New York, and is the National Shrine Church of San Gennaro.
 Located at 113 Baxter Street with an additional entrance on Mulberry Street, the Church of the Most Precious Blood is part of Manhattan's Little Italy neighborhood.
 The Most Precious Blood parished merged with Old St. Patrick's Cathedral parish, and the two churches share priests and administrative staff.

 History

 The parish of the Most Precious Blood was established in 1888 as a National Parish to serve the rapidly growing number of Italian immigrants in Lower Manhattan.
 Building of the church was begun by the Scalabrini Fathers around 1891.
 The Scalabrini Order built the foundation but ran out of funding.
 The Franciscans then took over the parish and completed the church building in 1904.

-Located just north of Five Points, it was in a rough neighborhood.
-In July 1898 Father Buonaventura Piscopo's efforts to combat immoral behavior in the area prompted death threats.